Stolemi/Sales-Data-Analysis/README.md

 # Sales-Data-Analysis
-Personal project on analysis of sales data
+Personal project to practice data analysis with SQL (MySQL) and visualization of results through Tableau.